 2 Chronicles 16

 It works.
 Baasha withdraws.
-And into the king's success walks Hanani the seer with a word that goes straight to the wound: the eyes of the LORD run to and fro throughout the whole earth, searching not for the strong but for the heart that is wholly His.
+And into the king's success walks Hanani the seer with a word that goes straight to the wound: the eyes of the LORD run to and fro throughout the whole earth, searching for the heart that is wholly His.
 Asa cannot bear it.
 He jails the seer, oppresses the people, and at the last, diseased in his feet, seeks the physicians and not the LORD.
-This is not the story of a villain.
-It is the story of a faith that hardened late.
+This is the story of a faith that hardened late.

 Tap any highlighted phrase to jump to the commentary that unpacks it.